 At this point, the coffee beans, all coffee beans are green and ready for roasting, looking more like what we are more familiar with.

-During roasting, the beans change from a light straw like hay color to the predetermined color associated with the chosen roast profile.
-The straw like color is a sign of the sugar development in the beans.
+During roasting, the beans change from a light straw-like hay color to the predetermined color associated with the chosen roast profile.
+The straw-like color is a sign of the sugar development in the beans.

-When roasting continues, due to heat and expansion of the compounds inside the beans, they pop like popcorn as the moisture dries out and oils start to come to the surface and begins to caramelize and develop their taste.
+When roasting continues, due to heat and expansion of the compounds inside the beans, they pop like popcorn as the moisture dries out and oils start to come to the surface and begin to caramelize and develop their taste.

 During this roasting process, the beans develop carbon dioxide which is tightly compacted within the cellular structure.

-The De Gassing occurs as a part of the brewing process when heat or hot water is poured over the bed of ground coffee beans.
+The degassing occurs as a part of the brewing process when heat or hot water is poured over the bed of ground coffee beans.
 The grounds expand, bloom and bubble a little as they start to force the carbon dioxide to come out and to the surface.

 It is this gas that helps to create the rich crema.
 Without it, you will get weak water like espresso.
 Your machine will perform this degassing for you as part of the process.